Skip to main content

 acct.storage.save(<-newHello, to: /storage/HelloAssetTutorial)

 The first parameter to save is the object that is being stored, and the to parameter is the path that the object is being stored at.
-The path must be a storage path, so only the domain /storage/ is allowed as the to parameter.
+The path must be a storage path, so only the domain /storage/ is allowed in the to parameter.

 If there is already an object stored under the given path, the program aborts.
 Remember, the Cadence type system ensures that a resource can never be accidentally lost.
 When moving a resource to a field, into an array, into a dictionary, or into storage, there is the possibility that the location already contains a resource.
 Cadence forces the developer to handle the case of an existing resource so that it is not accidentally lost through an overwrite.